Rumors Circulate That ‘The Wendy Williams Show’ May Be Coming To An End

 “They are all well aware that all they have is Season 11 left, that’s guaranteed, but until [production company] Debmar-Mercury announces that they are renewing additional seasons beyond the next season, some staff have begun searching for jobs.”

-Williams nor the show’s producers have made any public comments regarding these rumors thus far.
+Williams, nor the show’s producers have made any public comments regarding these rumors thus far.

-Williams’ talk show has also lost one of it’s most well known and talented producers, Talia Parkinson-Jones.
-Parkinson-Jones has recently left Williams’ talk show to serve as a co-producer for Tamron Hall’s new series of ABC.
-Hall was once a beloved anchor of the Today Show but left when Megyn Kelly joined the network.
+Williams’ talk show has also lost one of its most well known and talented producers, Talia Parkinson-Jones.
+Parkinson-Jones has recently left Williams’ talk show to serve as a co-producer for Tamron Hall’s new series on ABC.
+Hall was once a beloved anchor of the Today Show, but left when Megyn Kelly joined the network.